CoreyGiles/Omics-Stats/README.md

 Two principle methods are required to appropriately assess megavariate data: regularization and cross validation.
 Both methods offer an opportunity for generalization of a model - that is, to avoid overfitting and improve predictions on unseen data.

 Presented within, several regularization techniques are demonstrated within a cross validation framework.
 Double cross-validaiton and permutation tests are also implemented.

+** NOTE: R files have not been uploaded yet!